 Remuneration and other terms of employment for the Chief Executive Officer and other Key Management Personnel are formalised in employment contracts.
-Other major provisions of the agreements relating to remuneration are set out below:
+The major provisions of the agreements relating to remuneration are set out below:

-Greg Bader, Chief Executive Officer
+Greg Bader, Chief Executive Officer (commenced 23 August 2016)

-- Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader receives a base salary of \$250,000 per annum, plus statutory superannuation entitlements. - Mr. Bader is eligible to participate in the Long Term Incentive Plan and was issued 3,750,000 Employee Options and 6,567,482 Performance Rights. - Mr. Bader will also be eligible to participate in a short term incentive scheme which the Group is proposing to implement.
+- Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader receives a base salary of \$220,000 per annum, plus statutory superannuation entitlements. - Mr. Bader is eligible to participate in the Long-Term Incentive Plan and has been issued 3,750,000 Employee Options and 6,567,482 Performance Rights. - Mr. Bader will also be eligible to participate in a Short-Term Incentive scheme which the Group is proposing to implement.
 The Board will determine a percentage of base salary that may be payable to Mr. Bader on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.

-Jan Ferreira, Chief Financial Officer and Joint Company Secretary
+Jan Ferreira, Chief Financial Officer and Company Secretary (commenced 28 April 2014)

-- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer and Company Secretary has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira receives a base salary of \$225,000 per annum, plus statutory superannuation entitlements. - Mr. Ferreira is eligible to participate in the Long Term Incentive Plan and was issued 900,000 Employee Options and 316,647 Performance Rights. - Mr. Ferreira will also be eligible to participate in a short term incentive scheme which the Group is proposing to implement.
+- Mr. Ferreira's Executive Services Agreement for the position of Chief Financial Officer and Company Secretary has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Ferreira receives a base salary of \$215,000 per annum, plus statutory superannuation entitlements. - Mr. Ferreira is eligible to participate in the Long-Term Incentive Plan and has been issued 900,000 Employee Options and 211,098 Performance Rights. - Mr. Ferreira will also be eligible to participate in a Short-Term Incentive scheme which the Group is proposing to implement.
 The Board will determine a percentage of base salary that may be payable to Mr. Ferreira on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.